© 1999-2008

 1983 - August 1, 2005

-A Wallingford native, and graduate of Lyman Hall, Mike spent much of his adult life at WDRC.
-Over 22 years he wore many hats including weekend music director, overnight jock, promotions director, production manager and operations manager.
+Born on June 17, 1959, this Wallingford native and graduate of Lyman Hall spent much of his adult life at WDRC.
+After graduation from the New England Broadcasting Institute, over 22 years he wore many hats including weekend music director, overnight jock, promotions director, production manager and operations manager.
 He hosted the morning show on WDRC FM along with news anchor Beth Bradley; their partnership began in February, 1999 after the departure of Marc Sommers.
 Mike left DRC FM on August 1, 2005 and was replaced on the morning show by John Saville.
 He returned on May 20, 2006 replacing Scott Michaels on the 7PM-midnight shift.
+In late June 2009 Mike returned to the morning shift, sharing wakeup duties with Jerry Kristafer until Jerry was let go on October 4, 2013.
+Mike continued hosting the Big D FM morning show with newsperson Kim Zachary.
+Mike was let go along with the rest of the FM airstaff when Connoisseur Media took over from Buckley Broadcasting on July 7, 2014.

 PRIOR: WMMW Meriden, CT